-To maximise your chances of studying effectively at home (or on campus), consider what your ideal study space consists of.
-Studying online is a way to tailor your study to fit you.
-It provides more flexibility in your study, but you are more reliant on technology and need to be more self-directed than if you were studying on-campus.
+To maximise your chances of studying effectively at home (or on campus), consider your ideal study space.
+Studying online provides more flexibility around study but you are more reliant on technology and need to be more self-directed than if you were studying on-campus.